JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

     uv pip install nerxiv
     ```

+In case of running the Jupyter notebook or Marimo tutorials, install the corresponding dependencies as well.

 ### Verify Installation

 You can verify that the installation was successful by opening the terminal and typing: